 Configure a stream layer output

-With the new feature layer output added and the real-time analytic saved, next you will add a second output to send the features to a stream layer that you will visualize in a web map.
+With the new feature layer output added and the real-time analytic saved, next add a second output to send the features to a stream layer that you will visualize in a web map.

 - From the Add Node menu on the left, click the Outputs folder, choose Stream Layer, and configure the output as follows: